brunohjs/rasa-model-report/README.md

 1. Go to the root folder of your Rasa project.
 2. Train model on your Rasa project using `rasa train` command.
 3. Run Rasa end-to-end tests using `rasa test` command.
-   - This command will generate some data in json and image files in `result/` directory.
+   - This command will generate some data in json, markdown and image files in `result/` directory.
    - This data **is needed** for **rasa-model-report** to generate the report.
 4. (Optional) If you want to know model NLU rating for each sentence in your project, run your project's Rasa API through the command `rasa run --enable-api`.
    - When you run **rasa-model-report**, autommaticly it will know this and it will request NLU rating for each sentence.
 The result will be in the *NLU* section of the report.